-These materials have limited distribution in Utah County.
-Chiefly, they are present along the principal drainage channels entering the Valley from the surrounding mountains or leaving the valley along the Jordan River in the north part of the county.
+These materials have limited distribution in Salt Lake County.
+Chiefly, they are present along the principal drainage channels entering the Valley from the Wasatch Range and the Oquirrh Mountains and along the Jordan River which bisects the county in a northerly direction.

 Relatively isolated alluvial and debris fans are scattered throughout the county.